County Development Service

 Growing scouting = quality scouting for more young people!

-The service is steered by the County Leadership Team, which consists of the county commissioner, deputy county commissioners, district commissioners and development officer.
+The service is steered by the County Leadership Team, which consists of the County Lead Volunteer, the Team Leader of each of our county teams, District Lead Volunteers and Development Manager.
 This enables us to work in ‘real time’ and identify the projects that we provide support to.

 When we talk about development we are referring to the ways we can deliver even better scouting to more young people, and prioritising those ideas.
 There are so many ways to do this, including: